Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 These are the core concepts of doing things with money.
 How can we practice, balance, and model them?

-How do we decide what portion of money goes to saving, spending, and giving?
+How do we decide what portion of money goes to saving, spending, and sharing?

 You might start with your own save/spend/share balances, or you may want to improve or simplify them.